 This article is part of a larger series on Sales Management.

-Emotional selling is a technique that leverages a customer’s feelings to influence a purchasing decision rather than logic or the features of what’s being sold.
+Emotional selling is a strategy that leverages customers’ feelings—rather than logic or the features of what’s being sold—to influence a purchasing decision.
 It’s used both in sales interactions and marketing materials to appeal to prospects and customers.
-Find out which emotions influence buying decisions, how effective it is, and how to integrate emotional selling tactics into your sales strategy.
+This article explores six key emotions salespeople can trigger to entice customers to buy products and services, how effective the technique is, and how to integrate emotional selling tactics into your sales strategy.

-“Fear” can have a negative connotation when it pertains to danger, but when used in selling, it’s a powerful motivator.
-Fear is often used to indicate what may or may not happen (the negative ramifications) if someone does not purchase a product or service.
-There’s also fear of missing out, aka “FOMO,” that customers feel if they don’t make a purchase decision and miss out on a limited time offer (LTO) or fail to purchase before a price increase.
+“Fear” can have a negative connotation when it pertains to danger, but when used in selling, it’s a powerful motivator that has real emotional value.
+Fear often indicates what may or may not happen (the negative ramifications) if someone does not purchase a product or service.
+There’s also fear of missing out, aka “FOMO,” that customers feel if they don’t make a purchase decision and miss out on a limited-time offer (LTO) or fail to purchase before a price increase.

-Insurance is a responsive, financial risk-management tool, so it’s a great example of a product where you can leverage fear-based selling.
+Insurance is a responsive, financial risk-management tool, so it’s an excellent example of a product where you can leverage fear-based selling.
 You can convince someone to purchase a line of coverage by explaining the worst-case scenarios of not having insurance.
-Situations can be explained where their business was sued due to an uncontrollable injury on their premise in which the financial costs of not having insurance can put them under.
+Situations can be explained where a business was sued due to an uncontrollable injury on its premises in which the financial costs of not having insurance can put them under.

 Although the word “greed” is often perceived negatively, it’s important to understand it in the context of emotional selling.
-To some extent, nearly everyone has a desire to gain more of something compared to what they already have, whether it be more wealth, praise, or success.
+To some extent, nearly everyone desires to gain more than they already have, whether it be wealth, praise, or success.
 This is what is meant by greed.
 This emotion motivates prospects to make a purchase by pointing out the personal value they can attain by taking advantage of your offer.

-One way the greed emotion can be leveraged is by pointing out the praise a decision-maker would receive: “Think about the gratitude your CEO will show you if you invest in our marketing automation tools and are able to generate 40% more leads.
+One way greed can be leveraged is by pointing out the praise a decision-maker would receive.
+An example is: “Think about the gratitude your CEO will show you if you invest in our marketing automation tools and can generate 40% more leads.
 This puts you in a position to get that big promotion when you explain that it was you who revolutionized the firm’s lead generation process.”

-Jealousy, which can also be thought of as envy or competitiveness, can motivate purchasing decisions.
-For selling on jealousy, it’s important to not just focus on how your product or service can help that person, but how it can give that person a competitive advantage over another person or business, or help them achieve or obtain what another person or business has.
+Jealousy, which can also be thought of as envy or competitiveness, can motivate the decision-making process.
+To appeal to customers’ jealousy, it’s essential to not just focus on how your product or service can help that person.
+You need to highlight how it can give that person a competitive advantage over another person or business, or help them achieve or obtain what another person or business has.

-For example, if you were selling a business phone system that had power dialing features for automatically placing calls, you would point out that the power dialing feature would allow that business to outperform competitors in cold calling.
+For instance, if you are selling a business phone system with power dialing features, point out that the power dialing feature would allow your business to outperform competitors in cold calling.
 Rather than just focusing on what the product does, appeal to jealousy or competitiveness to show how they can meet or exceed what another has done.

-Making a customer feel like they are doing something for the greater good by purchasing your product or service is another form of emotional selling.
+Making a customer feel like they are doing something for the greater good by purchasing your product or service is another way to encourage emotional purchase.
 Altruism can refer to the general feeling of helping those in need, but may also speak to how the purchase benefits the decision-maker’s colleagues, employees, friends, or loved ones.

-One of the ways you’ve probably seen altruism in emotional selling is a retail company promising to give a free item to a charity or making a donation for every item a customer purchases, making the customer feel that others benefit from their purchase.
-Another example is if a salesperson points out the benefit of additional time or increased productivity employees will gain if a company outsources a particular function or purchases automation software.
+One of the ways you’ve probably seen altruism in emotional selling is a retail company promising a donation for every item a customer purchases.
+This is effective in making the customer feel that others are benefiting from their purchase.
+Another example is if a salesperson points out the benefit of increased productivity employees will gain if a company purchases automation software.

 Shame is an emotion that can be used in sales to reference a past mistake a prospect may have made by not purchasing your products or services.
 There’s also the ability to present an outcome where the prospect can be blamed and then potentially shamed for not fixing an issue.

 An excellent example of this emotional selling technique is a business selling cybersecurity training services to another business.
-The salesperson can talk about how bad (the “shame”) the decision-maker would feel if they didn’t provide employees with the proper knowledge to protect themselves from cyberthreats and how it would be a mistake to not pursue proper awareness training for their business.
+The salesperson can talk about how bad (the “shame”) the decision-maker would feel if they didn’t provide employees with the proper knowledge to protect themselves from cyberthreats.

-Emotional selling can even be used in combination.
-In the same scenario, the rep could also evoke envy by pointing out that competitors have taken advantage of the offer.
-They could speak to altruism by the benefits the employees gain from being protected.
-Or fear, by asking if their boss or board of directors would come down on them for not bringing in the training, as well as negative consequences the company could experience if data was breached.
+Multiple customer emotions may be leveraged at the same time.
+In the scenario above, the rep could also evoke envy by pointing out that competitors have taken advantage of the offer.
+They could speak to altruism by highlighting the benefits employees gain from being protected or fear by mentioning the negative consequences a company could experience if data was breached.

-An example of pride in emotional selling is a company selling employee benefits.
-This could be anything—health insurance, retirement plans, life insurance, or supplemental benefits like tuition reimbursement, legal services, and gym memberships.
-The sales rep could point out the positive reputation the business will achieve by giving employees a wide range of benefits and how it puts them in a better position to attract talent or win a “best places to work at” award.
+An emotional selling example using the feeling of pride can be illustrated by a company selling employee benefits—health insurance, retirement plans, life insurance, or supplemental benefits like tuition reimbursement, legal services, and gym memberships.
+The sales rep could point out the positive reputation the business will achieve by giving employees a wide range of benefits.
+They could also highlight how it puts the customer in a better position to attract talent or win a “best places to work at” award.

-Emotions are often a greater driving force when it comes to influencing purchasing decisions than the actual features or functionality of a product or service.
+Emotions are often a greater driving force when building genuine customer connections and influencing purchasing decisions than the actual features or functionality of a product or service.
 Success with emotional selling depends on your business’ ability to target the key emotions of your customers.

 Weave tactics for emotional selling strategically throughout your sales plan.
 Find ways to incorporate emotional selling when formulating your sales strategy and developing customer personas.
 This will allow you to trigger the right emotions while having sales conversations with your prospects.
 You’ll also be able to use those strategies to construct an emotional appeal within your marketing materials and other content.

-The best way to leverage emotional selling is to focus on the feelings experienced when someone purchases (or fails to purchase) your product or service.
-This means instead of trying to communicate logical reasons to buy or the functional benefits of using your products, talk about how it will make your customer feel—and how it will impact their lives.
+To encourage emotional buying from your customers, focus on the feelings experienced when someone purchases (or fails to purchase) your product or service.
+This means that instead of communicating logical reasons to buy or the functional benefits of the products, talk about how it will make your customer feel—and how it will impact their lives.

 For instance, when selling insurance products, you’re actually selling the feelings of security, safety, and protection.
-A restaurant doesn’t sell food—they sell a fun experience with friends or an intimate, romantic setting with someone special.
-Marketing agencies aren’t selling marketing services—they are selling the emotion of pride a business owner feels because they grew their business, envy for outpacing a competitor, or greed for making more money.
+A restaurant doesn’t sell food—it sells a fun experience with friends or an intimate, romantic setting with someone special.
+Marketing agencies aren’t selling marketing services—they are selling the pride a business owner feels because they grew their business or the envy they feel for outpacing a competitor.

 When done correctly, emotional selling is all about the feelings generated while using a product or service as well as the feelings created by not purchasing the product or service.
 This underlying, emotionally focused strategy can be used during many different types of activities, from sales conversations to advertisements or marketing collateral.

-On top of that, emotional selling relates directly to your customer personas, each of which is a representation of one of your ideal buyer types.
+Plus, emotional selling relates directly to your customer personas, each of which is a representation of one of your ideal buyer types.
 Each buyer type will have different feelings to which you can appeal.
-For example, if your ideal customer persona is a parent, feelings of fear, shame, and altruism can all lead to purchases that involve protecting or doing what’s best for their children, such as buying a life insurance policy or setting up a college savings account.
+For example, if your ideal customer persona is a parent, feelings of fear, shame, and altruism can all lead to purchases that involve protecting or doing what’s best for their children.
+This can include buying health insurance or setting up a college savings account.

-Emotional selling while engaging with a prospect either over the phone, in-person, over video conferencing, or even email involves first attempting to discover emotional selling potential.
+Emotional selling while engaging with a prospect either over the phone, in person, over video conferencing, or even via email involves first attempting to discover its potential.
 Discovery can easily be done by asking questions about their current situation, professional or personal, in which your product or service can make an impact.

-You could ask them about the pain points they want to solve, who their current competitors are, if they have bosses they want to impress, if they have employees they want to help, and so on.
-Once you start getting answers to these kinds of questions, you can begin to see which emotions are most likely to motivate them and gear your sales approach and lead nurturing strategy accordingly.
+Ask prospects about the pain points they want to solve, who their current competitors are, if they have bosses they want to impress, if they have employees they want to help, and so on.
+Once you start getting answers, you begin to see which emotions are most likely to motivate them and gear your sales approach and lead nurturing strategy accordingly.

-For example, if they tell you they really want to do something good to help their employees, altruism would be the emotion to focus on, and you’d dive into details on how your product or service offers tremendous benefits to their employees.
-Just as if they were to say that they report to a boss and want to make a huge impact, pride would be your target emotion, and you’d focus on the respect they’d receive from their boss due to the impact of your product.
+For example, if they tell you they want to do something good to help their employees, altruism would be the emotion to focus on.
+You can dive into details on how your product or service offers tremendous benefits to their employees.
+Just as if they were to say that they report to a boss and want to make a huge impact, pride would be your target emotion.
+You’d then want to focus on the respect they’d receive from their boss due to the impact of your product.

 For example, during conversations, you can document that “prospect is looking to get a promotion in their department” or “prospect is prioritizing helping out their employees.”
 Pipedrive is a CRM product that allows you to take notes while on the contact record page so all users can view what you gathered.